alobikov/github-issues/README.md

 Response on '/issues' is paginated.
 Information about last page number is located in Link header.

 Application doesn't authorize with github and so able only to retrive data from public repositories.
 Bookmarked issue numbers are being saved in localStorage.
-Next time you open the same repository bookmarks made earlier are being restored.
+Next time you open the same repository all made earlier bookmars are being restored.

 Issues can be filtered by following creterias: